 Flammable Spray Areas

-Using brake cleaner in a pressurized spray can be interpreted as a spray area, which means that surrounding ignition sources need to be eliminated.
+Using brake cleaner in a pressurized spray can be interpreted as a spray area, meaning that surrounding ignition sources must be eliminated.

 29 CFR Subpart 1910.107(a)(2) defines a spray area:

-Spray Area: Any area in which dangerous quantities of flammable vapors or mists, or combustible residues, dusts, or deposits are present due to the operation of spraying processes.
+Spray Area: Any area in which dangerous quantities of flammable vapors or mists, or combustible residues, dust, or deposits are present due to the operation of spraying processes.

 29 CFR Subpart 1910.107(c)(2) states the following: